rany2/jqGrid/README.md

 * Bug fix in `searchGrid` (Advanced Searching Dialog) to make `showQuery: true` option correctly working.
 * Bug fix of `edittype: "select"` element selection by text or value (if text and values are different, but no `formatter: "select"` are used).
 * Makes searching filter (created by `filterToolbar`) more compliant to WAI-ARIA 1.1 and WCAG 2.0 standards.
-* Add the usage of `$.jgrid.defaults.fatalError` instead of `alert` over the whole code (the mothod `$.jgrid.defaults.fatalError` can be replaced to any custom implementation).
+* Add the usage of `$.jgrid.defaults.fatalError` instead of `alert` over the whole code (the method `$.jgrid.defaults.fatalError` can be replaced to any custom implementation).
 * Add `summary` parameter in `summaryFormat` callback used for data grouping.
-See [the issue](https://github.com/free-jqgrid/jqGrid/issues/232) for more detailes.
+See [the issue](https://github.com/free-jqgrid/jqGrid/issues/232) for more details.
 * Increases the value of the `size` attribute of the pager `<input>` based on the pager value.
-It improves the vivibility of the pager input if the total number of pages larger as 99.
+It improves the visibility of the pager input if the total number of pages larger as 99.

 Other readmes contain the list of the features and bug fixed implemented before:

-* [README4.13.3.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.3.md) contains the readme of free jqGrid 4.13.2.
+* [README4.13.3.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.3.md) contains the readme of free jqGrid 4.13.3.
 * [README4.13.2.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.2.md) contains the readme of free jqGrid 4.13.2.
 * [README4.13.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.1.md) contains the readme of free jqGrid 4.13.1.
 * [README4.13.0.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.0.md) contains the readme of free jqGrid 4.13.0.